White Hall (Ellicott City, Maryland)

 White Hall was listed on the National Register of Historic Places in 1977.

 Early owners were Caleb Dorsey and his brother Charles Worthington Dorsey, the first County commissioner of the Howard District of Anne Arundel County.
 Charles Worthington purchased the home in 1828 from Alfred and Ann Dashiel and N.G.
-Ridgley. with an original building onsite.
-He built additions to the home in 1857 hiring the architect Nathan G. Starkweather.
+Ridgley.
+With an original building onsite.
+He built additions to the home in 1857, hiring the architect Nathan G. Starkweather.
 The home was given to Dorsey's daughter and Maryland Governor Thomas Watkins Ligon.
 Charles Worthington died at the residence on 26 May 1864.
 Governor Ligon died at the estate in 1881.
-The house was passed down throughout the family for well over one hundred years.
+The house has been passed down throughout the family for well over one hundred years.
 Cared for and owned by the Ligon and Hains family (the Ligon and Hains family wed in 1930).
-In 1965, Col Thomas Watkins Ligon sold 350 acre of surrounding land, leaving 41.3 acre surrounding the property.
+In 1965, Col. Thomas Watkins Ligon sold 350 acre of surrounding land, leaving 41.3 acre surrounding the property.
 The Hains family kept the estate until the late 1990s when it was sold to the first non-family member.
-In 1976 a 41.3 acre easement of the property was registered to the Maryland historical Trust.
+In 1976 a 41.3-acre easement of the property was registered to the Maryland Historical Trust.